 Learn CPR.
 Get the PulsePoint App.
 Save a Life.

 Boca Raton Fire Rescue Services recently launched a lifesaving app called PulsePoint. the smart-phone app links to the 911 dispatch system to notify CPR-trained citizens at the same time first responders are contacted when someone is experiencing cardiac arrest in a nearby, public location.
 PulsePoint provides the exact location of the individual in distress as well as the nearest automatic external defibrillator (AED).
-To learn more, or if you would like to get CPR-certified, please contact Fire Rescue Services or visit our CPR & Other Class Schedules webpage.
+To learn more, or if you would like to get CPR-certified, please contact Fire Rescue Services, visit our PulsePoint page or visit CPR & Other Class Schedules.

 In The News...